kebaldwi/DNAC-TEMPLATES/LABS/LAB-1-Wired-Automation/module2-pnp.md

 ```
 [//]: # ({% endraw %})

-Both of these Templates have the settings necessary to bring up a Layer2 access switch with enough configration to be supported by Cisco Catalyst Center for the rest of the provisioning process.
+Both of these Templates have the settings necessary to bring up a Layer2 access switch with enough configration to be supported by Catalyst Center for the rest of the provisioning process.
 As guidance it is recommended that you use **Jinja2** moving forward, due to its modularity and capabilities.
 You can however achieve the same results with **Velocity**, but the scripting language is not as feature rich.

 The onboarding template is designed to set up static addressing and a hostname entry along with updating the management source interfaces for management connectivity.
 This file is transfered to the target device in a single file as opposed to linne by line configuration which accomodates the changes in network connectivity which may be lost when iterating line by line.

 Please note the modifications to the source addressing for all protocols and specifically the **HTTP Client** source interface.
-This helps Cisco Catalyst Center to know if or when the IP address changes for a device and update it in the inventory automatically.
+This helps Catalyst Center to know if or when the IP address changes for a device and update it in the inventory automatically.

 ### Step 1 - Install an Onboarding Template **(REQUIRED)**